 (2) In subsection (1) specialized housing means a building or group of buildings which contains a number of separate residential units suitable for the housing of persons including students and aged and infirm persons and which is designed so as to provide living amenities and facilities available for use in common by persons residing in those residential units.

-[Section 60 amended by No. 14 of 1996 s.
+[Section 60 amended: No. 14 of 1996 s.
 4; No. 28 of 2006 s.
 332.]

 61. Community facilities